hugopl/tijolo/README.md

 ## Project status

-**Feature imcomplete**, not yet released, it doesn't have the enough minimum planned features implemented yet.
+**Feature incomplete**, not yet released, it doesn't have the enough minimum planned features implemented yet.

 ## Project goals